Winterizing Your Tiny Home

 Electric tank water heaters are generally safe as long as the interior stays heated.

 Tankless water heaters require extra care.
-Many have built in freeze protection, but only if the unit has power.
+Many have built-in freeze protection, but only if the unit has power.
 If the home will be vacant or unheated, tankless systems should be properly drained and winterized according to manufacturer instructions.

 Park models do best with steady, consistent heat rather than big temperature swings.
+Your heat pump, mini-split, or electric heating system works much more efficiently holding a steady temperature than recovering from a deep drop.

-• Adding rugs to improve floor comfort
+• Add rugs to improve floor comfort and slow heat loss through the floor

 If electric heat is your primary source, have a backup plan in case of power outages.
+A small propane buddy heater (used safely with ventilation, never overnight unattended) or a generator setup can save the day.

 Appliances and Utilities in Winter